PromtEngineer/localGPT/README.md

 This project was inspired by the original privateGPT (https://github.com/imartinez/privateGPT).
 Most of the description here is inspired by the original privateGPT.

 In this model, I have replaced the GPT4ALL model with Vicuna-7B model and we are using the InstructorEmbeddings instead of LlamaEmbeddings as used in the original privateGPT.
 Both Embeddings as well as LLM will run on GPU instead of CPU.
+It also has CPU support if you do not have a GPU (see below for instruction).

 Ask questions to your documents without an internet connection, using the power of LLMs.
 100% private, no data leaves your execution environment at any point.
 You can ingest documents and ask questions without an internet connection!